Backyard Gardening Compost

 To make a compost bin, all you need is a container of any size with 3 or 4 walls.

-2. Attach them together to form a U shape.
+- Attach them together with nails or l-brackets to form a U shape.

-4. Put a board or two in front to hold the compost in place
+- Put a plank board in front to hold the compost in place.
+You can add on more boards as your compost gets higher.

-SLCG PRO TIP: Ensuring your compost pile has enough air is important.
-You can use a pitchfork to lightly “mix” things adding in the air needed.
-The more air there is, the quicker things compost down.
+SLCG PRO TIP: It’s important to ensure your compost pile has enough air.
+Use a pitchfork to lightly “mix” things every few days or weeks to prevent them from compacting tight.
+The more air there is, the quicker things compost.

 You can see how to build a compost bin at Thisoldhouse.com if you want exact directions.
 But there is no magical science here.
 As long as your compost can “breathe,” is kept relatively damp, and you add the correct ingredients in the correct order, you will be fine.
 This is why pallets work so well for this.
 The slats in the wood allow for great airflow.